survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 ## Splitting and merging chunks

-Webpack provides more control over the generated chunks by two plugins: `AggressiveSplittingPlugin` and `AggressiveMergingPlugin`.
-The former allows you to emit more and smaller bundles.
+Webpack provides more control over the generated chunks by two plugins:

+- `AggressiveSplittingPlugin` allows you to emit more and smaller bundles.
 The behavior is handy with HTTP/2 due to the way the new standard works.
+- `AggressiveMergingPlugin` is doing the opposite.

 {pagebreak}